-“A Madea Homecoming” is the 12th film in the Madea franchise; the last one was 2019’s “A Madea Family Funeral.”
+“A Madea Homecoming” is the 12th film in the Madea franchise.
+The last one was 2019’s “A Madea Family Funeral.”
 Like the previous 11 movies or most of them, it keeps things admirably simple.

-Like Madea, Aunt Agnes does not give a f**k, and in most parts of the movie, appears to be trying really hard to maintain her cool.
+Like Madea, Aunt Agnes does not give a f**k, and in most parts of the movie, appears to be trying really hard to keep her cool.
 Maybe because she’s in a foreign land.
 If she ever returns in a sequel like we anticipate, expect Madea to meet her perfect match.

 “A Madea Homecoming” has got all the perks of a barbershop drama, although Madea’s coven is mostly where everything takes place.